Rabat: Trains

-Rabat is served by two principal railway stations run by the national rail service ONCF.
+Rabat is served by two principal railway stations (Rabat-Agdal and Rabat Ville), and a local station Rabat Riad located in the Hay Riad district, inaugurated in late 2025 run by the national rail service ONCF.

-Rabat-Ville and Rabat Agdal are the two main inter-city stations, from which trains run south to Casablanca, Marrakech and El Jadida, north to Tangier, or east to Meknes, Fez, Taza and Oujda.
+Rabat-Ville and Rabat Agdal are the two main inter-city stations, from which trains run south to Casablanca, Marrakesh and El Jadida, north to Tangier, or east to Meknes, Fez, Taza and Oujda.

 ONCF operates the Le Bouregreg urban rail for Rabat-Salé agglomeration.
 Marrakesh is a 4 hr journey, Fez 21/2 hr on an express train and 31/2 hr on other trains and Casablanca 1 hr.